 For politicians, making a U-turn is potentially face-threatening so getting the language right to explain the U-turn to the public is paramount.
 It seems that these days anything that has been said in the past can be overturned provided the explanation ignores what has been said and looks only forward.
 Continue reading “The language of U-turns”

 Political interviewing can be a frustrating affair when the politician being interviewed refuses to answer directly the questions put to them.
-John Humphries, a BBC radio 4 presenter and interviewer, gave Chris Grayling, a Conservative MP, a grilling on the Today programme when he questioned him over recent remarks by Boris Johnson, one of Grayling’s colleagues.
+John Humphrys, a BBC radio 4 presenter and interviewer, gave Chris Grayling, a Conservative MP, a grilling on the Today programme when he questioned him over recent remarks by Boris Johnson, one of Grayling’s colleagues.
 Johnson had recently compared the European Union to Adolf Hitler in their attempts to create a ‘super state’.
-Humphries wanted to know whether Grayling agreed with this position or not.
+Humphrys wanted to know whether Grayling agreed with this position or not.
 However, Grayling was not ready to give a direct answer and an interesting game of cat and mouse ensued which makes for a useful CA analysis.
 (The full transcript is given at the end.)
 Continue reading “Grayling’s grilling”

 George Galloway was interviewed recently on the Daily Politics show (BBC) after his weekend surprise appearance on stage for the “Leave the EU” campaign.
 Galloway provides an interesting example of how politicians can often try and control the floor and line of questioning in interviews, a well-known equivocation technique.
 Continue reading “George Galloway”